 with Meqaris, you begin by adding CalDAV servers (calendar locations).

-To do that, use the --add-caldav-server
+To do that, use the --add-caldav-server parameter

 (and remember to properly quote or escape the parameters):